November 18, 2021

 4 Degrading aesthetic standards and taste

-Instead of delving too deep into old Chinese images, some brands see the social progression and try to incorporate them into their marketing campaigns.
-However, a brand new angle sometimes is associated with losing your brand image.
+Rather than delving too deeply into old Chinese images, some brands see the social evolution and try to incorporate it into their marketing campaigns.
+However, a completely new angle can sometimes mean a loss of brand image.

 Fendi: The baguette campaign with the quote from Sex and the City ‘This is not a bag, this is a baguette’ was not well-known among Fendi’s Chinese audience and thus totally confused Chinese consumers.
 Besides the vague message conveyed throughout, the campaign was criticized for coming across as ‘corny’ and ‘cheap’ when misinterpreting Chinese consumers’ aesthetic tastes and behaviour by squeezing a group of super-rich Chinese girls’ crazy shopping spree at Fendi into one commercial along with singing karaoke, playing at a game centre, and shopping at a department store.